Discreet Confidential Consultation (213) 374-3952

 For example, people are required to register as sex offenders for child molestation-type offenses so that authorities can track their movements and investigate crimes that occur near where child molesters live.

-The policies surrounding the molestation laws are mainly pointed at making sure that young people are protected.
+The policies surrounding the molestation laws are mainly aimed at making sure that young people are protected.
 That law enforcement and the public can do their part in the constant fight to protect the children of America.

 California is one of the harshest states in the nation regarding the laws related to child molestation.